 It’s the FOMO factor.
-If a market moves, people fear missing out so jump on board.
-OK, it could go wrong but then at least they won’t look foolish, as everybody else is doing it!
+If a market moves, people fear missing out, so jump on board.
+OK, it could go wrong, but then at least they won’t look foolish, as everybody else is doing it!

-Things are so bad that saying you like it or are going to buy, or back, it will make you look a fool.
+Things are so bad that saying you like it or are going to buy it or back, it will make you look like a fool.
 Especially if it doesn’t bear fruit.
-The crowd want you to comply to be like them and if you dare go against them then expect to feel their wrath, especially if you fail.
-That is why is so hard to be contrarian, no matter the logic.
+The crowd want you to comply to be like them and if you dare go against them, expect to feel their wrath, especially if you fail.
+That is why it is so hard to be contrarian, no matter the logic.

 It all dates back to how we were built and evolved.
 There is an evolutionary need and desire to be accepted by a group, that’s how we succeeded and got to where we are.
-Unfortunately, our lifestyles have evolved much faster than the brain in which we navigate it.
+Unfortunately, our lifestyles have evolved much faster than the brain in which we navigate the world.
 So that is where there is a disconnect.

 Learning to be unpopular

-Imagine you see a crowd running in one direction, they could actually be running from a threat.
+Imagine you see a crowd running in one direction; they could actually be running from a threat.
 So just being a contrarian could lead you into a trap.
 The best way of avoiding a trap is to research, prepare and wait for an opportunity.
 You are under no obligation to take an opportunity, so wait for one that you are sure about.

 On Betfair markets, I’ve often posted videos of me catching a bounce or going against the prevailing trend.
 I’ll only do this when I see activity has dried up in one direction.
-If something is heavily backed but is no longer being backed then it merits a trade.
+If something is heavily backed but is no longer being backed, then it merits a trade.

 If the value is much higher than I deem sensible, I pass but keep it on the list and keep reading up on it and the industry.
-Now and again the market present and opportunity to buy it at the right price.
+Now and again, the market presents an opportunity to buy it at the right price.

-Going against the crowd can work, if you use it correctly and works because of the primitive instinct people feel.
-If you can step outside of that, you will often be unpopular but find yourself in a good place.
+Going against the crowd can work if you use it correctly and works because of the primitive instinct people feel.
+If you can step outside of that, you will often be unpopular, but find yourself in a good place.